codingLogan/codingLogan.github.io/_posts/2020-12-23-parallax-gotchas.md

 tags: [css]
 ---

-I explain a few gotchas that I ran into when developing a parallax effective for a work project.
+I explain a few gotchas that I ran into when developing a parallax effect for a work project.
 Css background, and a Firefox specific issue I ran into.

 ## Summary